tinylib/synapse/README.md

 cases over UDP will cause requests and responses to be destroyed by packet congestion.
 In any case, it is important to consider the mechanics of your transport mechanism when seeking to optimize transaction througput.

-With all that being said, it's fairly simple to achieve transaction throughput on the order of hundreds-of-thousands with only a handful of network connections due to the Synapse wire protocol's out-of-order message processing and Go's lightweight concurrency model.
+With all that being said, it's fairly simple to achieve transaction throughput on the order of hundreds-of-thousands-per-second with only a handful of network connections due to the Synapse wire protocol's out-of-order message processing and Go's lightweight concurrency model.
+(As of this writing, throughput of a trivial server/handler combo over one unix socket comes in at 312,500 requests per second.)
 Additionally, both client- and server-side code have been deliberately designed to consume minimal per-request and per-connection resources, particularly heap space.